 19. Inside Delivery

 Inside delivery costs more than the front door option, but the delivery driver brings the furniture inside your house.
 This usually includes bringing it upstairs if you live in an apartment building, and some delivery services even bring the box into a room of your choosing.
 This option assists people who do not want the burden of lifting heavy boxes.
 Note that the delivery driver will not open the box, inspect the package, or help you set up the furniture.

 White glove delivery is the full package deal.
 The delivery driver brings the box inside, unpacks the box, and sets up your furniture for you.
 White glove delivery is a good option if you can’t assemble the furniture yourself – but it is expensive.
 Some websites charge $100 or more for white glove service.

-Pro Tip: If you really do not want to set the furniture up yourself, consider asking a neighbor or local moving and unpacking company to do it for a small fee.
+Pro Tip: If you really do not want to set the furniture up yourself, consider asking a neighbor or hiring someone from Handy.com to do it for a small fee.
 I bought a rather complicated bookshelf and the site wanted $95 for white glove delivery.
 A neighbor offered to come over and build the bookshelf for $20, which ended up saving me about $50 in shipping and setup fees, since the standard shipping fee was only $45.

 21. Store Pick-Up

 Many brick and mortar stores let you pick up your online purchase in the store for free.
 You order what you want online and the retailer ships your package from the warehouse to the store closest to you.
 You may need a truck to pick the boxes up, and you may need to hire helpers to move the boxes.

 While buying furniture online can save you time and money, you have to watch out for scams and do some research to find the best deals.
 Make sure you use a site you trust, find the lowest price, and choose a shipping method that won’t make you regret upgrading your furniture.